JitterCompany/f1-led-circuit/f1-led-circuit-kicad/README.md

-### F1-LED-CIRCUIT (WIP)
+### F1-LED-CIRCUIT (Work In Progress)

 ## Instructions

 ### Step 1: Clone the Repository
-- Use Git to clone this repository to your local machine. git clone https://github.com/JitterCompany/f1-led-circuit
+  1. Use Git to clone this repository to your local machine. git clone https://github.com/JitterCompany/f1-led-circuit
-- Navitage to the cloned directory: cd F1-LED-CIRCUIT
+  2. Navitage to the cloned directory
+  3. Navigate to the f1-led-circuit-kicad directory
+  4. Open file f1-led-circuit.kicad_pro from the KiCad application

 ### Step 2: Add Symbol Libraries to KiCad
 Symbols represent electronic components in your schematic.
 You need to add project-specific symbol libraries to KiCad.

-- Jitter Symbols - Use Git to clone this repository to your local machine. git clone https://github.com/JitterCompany/KicadComponents.git
+Jitter Symbols - Use Git to clone this repository to your local machine. git clone https://github.com/JitterCompany/KicadComponents.git

   1. Add the library to KiCad: